Code-Institute-Submissions/MrFogg866-project-3_OctResub2/README.md

 4. A random rotation of 10 feel good positive messages.

-### Technologies Used
+#### Technologies Used:

+-  [Github](https://github.com/) was used to create the repository and to store the project's code after pushed from Git.

+- [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site.

-https://pep8online.com/ - this was used to fix any errors found (mainly spacing issues)
+- [Pep8](https://pep8online.com/) - this was used to fix any errors found (mainly spacing issues)

-https://heroku.com/ - this was used to deploy the programme.
+- [Heroku](https://heroku.com/) - this was used to deploy the programme.

-https://docs.google.com/ - this was used for the spreadsheet data.
+- [Google Sheets](https://docs.google.com/) - this was used for the spreadsheet data.

-https://online-spellcheck.com/ this was used to check spelling and grammar of the readme file.
+- [SpellCheck](https://online-spellcheck.com/) this was used to check spelling and grammar of the readme file.

-https://ami.com/ - this was used to create the screenshot image at the top of the readme file.
+- [Ami](https://ui.dev/amiresponsive) - this was used to create the screenshot image at the top of the readme file.

-### Credits
+#### Credits:

-code institutes love sandwiches walkthrough guide assisted me with writing the code
+- code institutes love sandwiches walkthrough guide assisted me with writing the code

-Marcel - My mentor Marcel was extreamly helpful as always helping me feel confident in what I have made.
+- Marcel - My mentor Marcel was extreamly helpful as always helping me feel confident in what I have made.